luiscoelhodev/javascript-exercises-with-tdd/README.md

-These are some JS exercises I solved while learning to work with test-driven development.
+These are some JS exercises I solved while learning to work with test-driven development with JEST.